openhwgroup/cvw/README.md

 > This section describes the open source toolchain installation.

 ### Compatibility
-The current version of the toolchain has been tested on Ubuntu (versions 20.04 LTS, 22.04 LTS, and 24.04 LTS), Debian (versions 11 and 12), and Red Hat/Rocky/AlmaLinux (versions 8 and 9).
+The current version of the toolchain has been tested on Ubuntu (versions 20.04 LTS, 22.04 LTS, and 24.04 LTS), Debian (versions 11 and 12), Red Hat/Rocky/AlmaLinux (versions 8 and 9), and SUSE version 15.6.
 Only the latest minor release of each major version is tested.

 > [!WARNING]
 > - Ubuntu 22.04LTS is incompatible with Synopsys Design Compiler.